DCS-training/Digital-Method-of-the-Month/DMM Docs/3DScanning.md

 - Python Photogrammetry Toolbox - Open software to do SfM
 - 3DF Zephyr - Propriety software to do SfM
 - Blender - 3D modelling Open software
+- Meshroom - Open Software to do SfM

 ## What should I choose?